Below Knee Prosthetic Suspension Sleeve – Instructions

 Donning the sleeve

 To don the suspension sleeve begin with it rolled down.
 Grasp it firmly on both sides and pull it upward.

 The sleeve will turn right-side-out as it is pulled up over the top of the socket and onto the thigh.
 A light dusting of non-scented powder may make the sleeve slide more easily.

-Standing with weight on the prosthesis will help to pull the sleeve tightly and fully up onto the thigh.
+Standing with weight on the below-the-knee prosthetic leg will help to pull the sleeve tightly and fully up onto the thigh.
 It is important to make sure the sleeve has as much contact with the thigh skin as possible to maximize its grip.
 Stump socks too high under the sleeve may allow it to slip down.

 Once the sleeve is in place. long leg pants or trousers can be pulled up over.

 Please call with any questions or concerns.
 Keith D. Cornell CP, FAAOP 978-745-3060